gwenaellegustin/Open-Desk-Dev-Programming-Basics/README.md

-# Mise à niveau Creative Coding 2024
+# 🌱 ODD 1 - “Code Map & Programming Basics”

-## Exercices P5 / Creative Coding
+## Exercices in JS or in P5

 ### Exercice 1 - line